gocleary/take-home-project-2021/README.md

 ![Hover over UI for an at-mentioned user](at-mention-example.png)

+**Hint:** We use the [Tribute.js library](https://froala.com/wysiwyg-editor/examples/tribute-js/) for at-mentions in our own Froala integration.

 ##### Stretch
 If you have extra time, you can complete these stretch goals.